Marko1212/microservices-demo/README.md

  1. In your favorite browser open the same two links: [http://localhost:1111](http://localhost:1111) and [http://localhost:3333](http://localhost:3333)

 You should see servers being registered in the log output of the first (registration) window.
-As you interact wiht the Web application, you should logging in the both the second and third windows.
+As you interact with the Web application, you should log in both the second and third windows.

 For a list of valid accounts refer to the [data.sql](https://github.com/paulc4/microservices-demo/blob/master/src/main/resources/testdb/data.sql) that is used by the Account Service to set them up.